Home > Blog >

 What does it mean to reach capacity as a family caregiver?

 A family caregiver has reached capacity when the required care exceeds what they can safely or sustainably provide.
-It may happen because care needs have intensified, caregiver responsibilities have changed, or cumulative stress has become overwhelming.
+Sometimes it happens because care needs have intensified or caregiver responsibilities have changed.
+It can also build up from cumulative stress, which makes the same tasks harder to handle.

 Is it normal for family caregivers to feel guilty about transitioning care?